Get in touch to find out more about our Autumn 2025 and Spring 2026 intakes!

 Course Type: Masters Degree (MSc) (NFQ Level 9).

-Course Duration: 12 months full time.
-24 months part time.
+Course Duration: Autumn Entry is 12 months full time (or 24 months part time).
+Spring Entry is 20 months full time.

-Course Application Codes: Part time: (Directly though Skillnet) Full time: MCTY (DC877 For both Spring and Autumn admission).
-See: International Admissions
+Course Application Codes: MCTY (DC877 For both Spring and Autumn admissions).
+See: International Admissions for additional information.

 Why do this course?